Q: What is the LightLouver Daylighting System?

 A:

 The LightLouver Daylighting System constitutes a significant improvement over a traditional interior or exterior light shelf.
 Each reflective slat in a LightLouver unit performs the same function as a light shelf, but with improved performance.
-By adding specific optical geometry and a highly specular reflective surface to the light shelf concept, a greater percentage of daylight is redirected much deeper inside a building than previously possible by a light shelf while eliminating glare.
-By miniaturizing the optical design concept into small reflective slats and stacking them into a window treatment, total solar control is achieved, meaning no uncomfortable direct sun glare and reduced solar heat gain. [ Provide link to LightLouver Description Section. ]
+By adding a patented optical geometry and a highly specular reflective surface to the light shelf concept, a greater percentage of daylight is redirected much deeper inside a building than previously possible by a light shelf while eliminating glare.
+By miniaturizing the optical design concept into small reflective slats and stacking them into a "daylight" window treatment, total solar control is achieved, meaning no uncomfortable direct sun glare and reduced solar heat gain.

 Q: Can I use the LightLouver Daylighting System in my building?